 Black wings blessing the long Sleeping Ute

-Wings wooshing again and again
+Wings whooshing again and again

-against a sky, finally clear
+Against a sky, finally clear

 Two ravens danced as one

-cleaning the haze, the hazardous air
+Cleaning the haze, the hazardous air

 Wafting it with their bouquet of feathers